 Then there’s an issue as the study progresses, how a sufficient degree of informed consent can continue to apply, suggesting that reminders might be needed periodically about what has been consented to already in order to support their choices to either continue or withdraw from the study.

 It is essential that all data is encrypted at the point of collection in homes and to ensure that the meaning of encryption is clear to participants and they reassured that this requirement is met.

-Another security issue concerns data retention, about which might be unclear how to square.
+Another security issue concerns data retention, which might be unclear how to square.
 The Data Protection Act states (and now the GDPR), that data should be retained for the minimum time necessary, whereas RCUK policy suggests research data should be retained for 10 years.

 All household data would be anonymised, according to standards.
-However, there is still be a risk of individuals within households identifying each other in anonymised data or discussions of the data.
+However, there is still a risk of individuals within households identifying each other in anonymised data or discussions of the data.
 “So”, said Nigel. “there’s an issue we need to think about carefully there…”

 “Also, as we’re collecting data 24/7 in people’s homes, there may be things going on that, perhaps, they wouldn’t be very keen on us knowing about, at all”.

 “One obvious example of that is sex”, said Nigel.
 “An even more difficult category (of risk) is what if evidence is found of domestic abuse or violence?
-This is something where social research has answers, but we need to think in advance of what we would do if we found data that indicated somebody was abusing somebody else in one of our households.”
+This is something where social research has answers, but we need to think in advance of what we would do if we found data that indicated somebody was abusing someone else in one of our households.”

 “Should we report such things?”, questioned Nigel, adding… “How sure can we be?”

 According to the GDPR, data should not be exported outside the EU which excludes the use of certain data storage services, such as Google Drive or Dropbox.